 Guests

-Guests are users that are not logged in, but has a JWT
+Guests are users that are not logged in, but has a JWT.

 How it works

-is generated for him, and this token is sent to the user, and the user will send this token with every request to the server.
+When a user visits the website for the first time, a JWT is generated for him, and this token is sent to the user, and the user will send this token with every request to the server.

 Define guest route

-To generate an access token for guests, define a route inside the routes
+To generate an access token for guests, define a route inside the routes file in users directory

 import { router, Request, Response, guestLogin } from "@mongez/warlock";